 Writing a proper trip report involves a fair amount of concentration.
 A quiet environment, while not a prerequisite, is certainly beneficial as the brain ruminates slowly over an action packed day and attempts to formulate a few paragraphs to document the occasion for posterity.
 As such, it seems only fair to warn the reader that this missive is being composed, a day late, in the departures lounge of Birmingham airport.
 I am more than a little ashamed to admit that this is my 49th such edifice, almost all of which have been visited in the last four years.
 My brain, effectively scrambled by two days in the company of coaster enthusiasts, has chosen to retaliate in the utilisation of excessive quantities of abstruse verbiage.
 I'll try to make it behave.

-There was a fairly substantial wait for Spinball Whizzer (#670), but we elected to wait anyway on the grounds that everything else would be just as bad.
-Part of the reason for the wait was the number of cars in use, a total of five out of a possible eight.
+There was a fairly substantial queue for Spinball Whizzer (#670), but we elected to wait anyway on the grounds that everything else would be just as bad.
+Part of the reason for the delay was the number of cars in use, a total of five out of a possible eight.
 The line halted altogether at one point, when we watched them transferring a car between the track and the garage; rather than adding another one as we had hoped, they had in fact taken one off due to technical problems.
 Better to be safe than sorry, I suppose, but it still took an eternity for us to reach the station.
-Fortunately, the wait proved to be well worth it; due to strategic balancing of the car we managed to spin a great deal, and while the layout wasn't anything like as exciting as the other version it was nevertheless a good ride.
+Fortunately, the wait proved to be well worth it; due to strategic balancing of the car we managed to spin a great deal, and while the layout wasn't anything like as exciting as the Chessington version it was nevertheless a good ride.

 Hex was my first encounter with a haunted swing attraction when I rode it for the first time in 2002.
 Returning to it after so many others only served to emphasise that this is one attraction that the park has managed to get as close to perfect as is realistically possible in any theme park attraction.
 I wasn't paying any attention to the story, but at the end of the day such things really don't matter a whole lot; what did matter was the illusion of the rotating room, which in this case worked absolutely flawlessly.